zazabe/socket-redis/README.md

 ### Messages which are detected on redis pub/sub channel `socket-redis-down`:
 - `{type: "message", data: {channel: <channel>, data: <data>}}`

+### Status request
+Server also answers http requests (on port 8086 by default).
+You can request on-demand state of all subscribers grouped by channels.

 ## Client